 - First day response: contact parents if a reason for absence has not been provided and record this information accordingly.
-Contact emergency contacts if parents cannot be reached. - Update attendance registers. - Regularly monitor and analyse data to identify pupil, class and whole school attendance concerns and to target attendance improvement support for those who need it most, particularly vulnerable groups. - Regularly communicate pupil attendance and punctuality levels to parents. - Work with children and parents to remove barriers to regular and punctual attendance, using parenting contracts where appropriate. - Involve external agencies to support children and parents as appropriate to better understand and address the issues causing attendance concerns. - Promote regular attendance through the school and ensure the school's attendance policy is readily accessible. - Use projects and strategies to improve attendance and punctuality for groups, classes or the whole school (eg incentive and reward schemes, certificates).
+Contact emergency contacts if parents cannot be reached. - Update attendance registers. - Regularly monitor and analyse data to identify pupil, class and whole school attendance concerns and to target attendance improvement support for those who need it most, particularly vulnerable groups. - Discuss attendance concerns at an early stage with pupils and parents. - Work with pupils and parents to remove barriers to regular and punctual attendance, using attendance contracts where appropriate. - Involve external agencies to support pupils and parents as appropriate to better understand and address the issues causing attendance concerns. - Promote regular attendance through the school newsletter, website and displays and ensure the school's attendance policy is readily accessible.

+• Use projects and strategies to improve attendance and punctuality for groups, classes or the whole school.